Turning obstacles into springboards

 Here I am, at an event soaking in knowledge and anticipating growth with photographers around the country and I'm being faced with one of the many giants that my workshoppers express to me about.
 Here I was naively thinking that people only pretended to be a keyboard commando and spread this negativity from the safety behind their keyboard.
 And I'm having someone tear me down in front of a room of photographers with no concern for how it may make me feel.

 It is amazing how many emails I receive with a simple thank you that I'm so willing to help because so many photographers won't.
 I used to think that it was because these photographers were busy and unable/unwilling to help, which is completely their prerogative.
 However, after this interaction I realize that is only part of the picture.
 It's the rampant negativity that is plaguing society and the stabs people are willing to take against potential competition.
 You can market without tearing another down.

 If you're worrying about tearing your competition down, then you're not spending your time efficiently for your business.

-If you have been lucky enough to steer clear from this negativity, then please.
+If you have been lucky enough to steer clear of this negativity, then please.
 Go.
 Encourage someone today.

 Here is my daily encouragement.
 Cliche but true.

-Having the flexibility to be my own boss and be there for my kids is worth all the negative nancy’s comments in the world.
+Having the flexibility to be my own boss and be there for my kids is worth all the negative nancy comments in the world.